IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 # Acknowledgments

-   We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Markus Andersson, Bo Burman, Tomas Frankkila, Frederic Gabin, Laurits Hamm, Hans Hannu, Nikolas Hermanns, Stefan Haakansson, Erlendur Karlsson, Daniel Lindstroem, Mats Nordberg, Jonathan Samuelsson, Rickard Sjoeberg, Robert Swain, Magnus Westerlund, and Stefan Aalund.
-Many additional thanks to RMCAT chairs Karen E. E. Nielsen and Mirja Kuehlewind for patiently reading, suggesting improvements and also for asking all the difficult but necessary questions.
-Thanks to Stefan Holmer, Xiaoqing Zhu, Safiqul Islam, and David Hayes for the additional review of this document.
-Thanks to Ralf Globisch for taking time to try out SCReAM in his challenging low-bitrate use cases, Robert Hedman for finding a few additional flaws in the running code, and Gustavo Garcia and 'miseri' for code contributions.
+   We would like to thank the following people for their comments, questions, and support during the work that led to this memo: